ARE THERE MEDALS? >

 Yes!
 It will be FREE to check any item that fits into a 1-gallon a zip lock bag (provided on site), and $5 for VIP Gear Check, which allows you to check an item of any size.

 WHEN DOES THE EVENT START? >

-The Zombie Run start time depends on when the sun sets, so it varies from location to location.
+The day time Zombie Run starts 5 hours before sunset (in most cities).
 Check your location’s event page for more information on specific start times.

 CAN I CHANGE INFO ON MY REGISTRATION? >

 You sure can!
 You can change information on your registration, or your registration type, at the following link: http://goo.gl/XlOVT1